-(2) In considering any application for approval of the use of Montana energy impact assistance bond proceeds, the commission shall:

-- (a) use its regular process for consideration of applications; and - 4 (b) fully consider new energy technologies and future environmental regulations.

-NEW SECTION.
+1 that the electric utility is able to add to its generation portfolio; 2 (d)(C) to invest in network modernization to the extent that the modernization is necessary to increase 3 the amount of least-cost generation resources able to be added to the electric utility's system; and 4 (e)(D) to replace any demand DAMAGED or destroyed electric infrastructure or facilities involved in the 5 transmission or delivery of electricity to Montana customers.
+6 (2) In considering any application for approval of the use of Montana energy impact assistance bond 7 proceeds, the commission shall: 8 (a) use its regular process for consideration of applications; and 9 (b) fully consider new energy technologies and future environmental regulations.
+10 11 NEW SECTION.
 Section 19.
 Commission rulemaking.
-(1) The commission shall adopt rules that guide the Montana energy impact assistance bond and financing order processes in accordance with [sections 1 through 18].

-- 9 (2) The rules must establish: - 10 (a) guidelines that are consistent with the objectives in [sections 2] for: - 11 (i) meeting Montana's electricity supply resource needs; and - 12 (ii) managing the portfolio of electricity supply resources. - 13 (b) minimum filing requirements for applications filed pursuant to [sections 1 through 18]; and - 14 (c) penalties for failure to comply with [section 11]. - 15 (3) The commission may adopt any other rules necessary to: - (a) govern its proceedings and procedures for the filing, investigation, and hearing of applications submitted in accordance with [sections 1 through 18]; and - (b) implement the provisions of [sections 1 through 18].
+(1) The commission shall adopt rules that 12 guide the Montana energy impact assistance bond and financing order processes in accordance with [sections 13 1 through 18].
+14 (2) The rules must establish: 15 (a) guidelines that are consistent with the objectives in [sections SECTION 2] for: 16 (i) meeting Montana's electricity supply resource needs; and 17 (ii) managing the portfolio of electricity supply resources.
+18 (b) minimum filing requirements for applications filed pursuant to [sections 1 through 18]; and 19 (c) penalties for failure to comply with [section 11].
+20 (3) The commission may adopt any other rules necessary to: 21 (a) govern its proceedings and procedures for the filing, investigation, and hearing of applications 22 submitted in accordance with [sections 1 through 18]; and 23 (b) implement the provisions of [sections 1 through 18].
+24 25 NEW SECTION.

-NEW SECTION.
 Section 20.
 Mitigation of impact -- local advisory committees.
-(1) In order to mitigate the direct impacts to Montana workers and local communities resulting from the retirement or replacement of electric infrastructure or facilities, the department shall:
+(1) In order to 26 mitigate the direct impacts to Montana workers and local communities resulting from the retirement or 27 replacement of electric infrastructure or facilities, the department shall: 28 (a) determine the direct impacts that a retirement or replacement of electric infrastructure or facilities will have on Montana workers and communities, including tribal entities, and consult with the appropriate state agencies, tribal and local governments, electric utilities, labor unions, and any other persons who possess